Skip to main content

 4. Pinging to the LAN-segment that we created in order to verify the internet connectivity.

-permission.
-Furthermore, this command enable ipv4 traffic forwarding (enable it
+Note that to use that command we will required root permission.
+Furthermore, this command enable ipv4 traffic forwarding (enable it in kernel level).

-So now we are going to setup NAT on the machine, to do that
+So now we are going to setup NAT on the machine, to do that we have to issue iptable command.

 Using NAT,

-about, it will change the private address of the packet in one side of a router
+The packet which is going through the centos router that we are talking about, it will change the private address of the packet in one side of a router to public address which is in the other side of the router.

 So we going to Setup NAT in the WAN side